SalomePlatform/adao/doc/en/ref_algorithm_DerivativeFreeOptimization.rst

 This algorithm realizes an estimation of the state of a system by minimization of a cost function :math:`J` without gradient.
 It is a method that doesn't use the derivatives of the cost function.
-It fall for example in the same category then the :ref:`section_ref_algorithm_ParticleSwarmOptimization`.
+It fall, for example, in the same category than the :ref:`section_ref_algorithm_ParticleSwarmOptimization`.

 This is an optimization method allowing for global minimum search of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`,